lynix/dnsstat/README.md

 ## About

-_debugdns_ was created in desperate need for having a tool to debug DNS problems on a home-broadband connection.
+_dnsstat_ was created in desperate need for having a tool to debug DNS problems on a home-broadband connection.
 Surfing the web felt slow and stuttery, but issuing test-queries using _dig_ never yielded any lost query, so I decided to capture all DNS traffic and do offline analysis.